ObaidUrRehman/folio3-dotnet-boilerplate/readme.md

 [![.NET](https://github.com/ObaidUrRehman/folio3-dotnet-boilerplate/actions/workflows/dotnet.yml/badge.svg)](https://github.com/ObaidUrRehman/folio3-dotnet-boilerplate/actions/workflows/dotnet.yml) [![Build Status](https://dev.azure.com/obaid-folio3/Folio3.DotNet.Sbp/_apis/build/status/ObaidUrRehman.folio3-dotnet-boilerplate?branchName=master)](https://dev.azure.com/obaid-folio3/Folio3.DotNet.Sbp/_build/latest?definitionId=1&branchName=master)

+## Introduction
 Sbp is a .NET 5, ASP.NET Core 5, Entity Framework Core 5, C# 9, Simple Boilerplate project.
-Its monolith by nature and is kept as simple as possible and is well architected.
+Its monolith by nature, well architected and is kept as simple as possible to get you jump started on a new project right away.

 ## Getting started
-To use this project as a starting point you should execute the `new-project.ps1` script.
+To use this project as a starting point run the `new-project.ps1` script.
-It will ask for you company & project name and rename the entire project (including project, namespace and solution files) into a new folder.
+It will ask for your company & project name and rename the entire project (including project & solution files along with namespaces etc.) into a new folder.

 ## Features